 The goal of the program is to develop the ability of participants to formulate theologically based actions directed toward "the great ends of the Church," as these ends have been understood in the Reformed tradition.
-To accomplish this purpose, six "core" seminars develop the student's awareness and understanding of Reformed contributions in the areas of biblical studies, theology, ethics, and worship.
-In addition to these seminars, the Proposal Colloquium and nine hours of electives are required for the degree.
+To accomplish this purpose, core seminars develop the student's awareness and understanding of Reformed contributions in the areas of biblical studies, theology, ethics, and worship.
+In addition to these seminars, the Proposal Colloquium and of electives are required for the degree.

-New cohort groups begin every two-three years.
-Applications are accepted on a continual basis.
-Apply now to reserve your space in the next group.
+Applications are now being accepted.
+Apply now to reserve your space in the next group which begins June 2015.

 For more information, please contact the Doctor of Ministry Office: